BrandonFors/TriviaApp/README.md

-This site contains a React.js client and Node.js server.
-The fronthend client handles all quiz related display and user input logic.
-The server handles all quiz logic and stores various react component states in order to preserve the site states on refresh.
-In the future, user data will be created and stored on the server and a database will be added to preserve user data even on server shutdown.
+This site contains a React.js client, Node.js backend with Express and MongoDB (MERN stack).
+The fronthend client handles all quiz related display and quiz logic.
+The server handles interaction with the quiz question api as well as interaction with the Mongo database.

-Currently fixing major issues with backend and handling of user/quiz data data.
-Also restructuring to not be a complete 400 line mess.
+The site contains login functionality and requires users to be logged in for quiz stat storage.